ranveer5289/SpotifyNotifier-Windows/README.md

 Thanks to Matthew Javellana @ mmjavellana@gmail.com for the above improvements.

-Improvements in version 1.2 for spotifynotifiergrowl:
+<strong>Improvements in version 1.2 for spotifynotifiergrowl:</strong>

 1) Now uses <b>Growl C# API</b> to register application and to show notifications so dependency on <b>growlnotify.exe</b> removed